Slimebro1231/Physics/Waves.md

 > When n<sub>2</sub> is denser than n<sub>1</sub>, phase of AD **flips**; When n<sub>3</sub> is less dense than n<sub>2</sub>, phase of AD **remains the same**; vice versa.
 > Rays that **pass through**, such as AD, **do not change phase**

+This may sound a little confusing, because it is, but just remember this: When a ray hits some medium, and it is denser, phase change happens to the reflected light.
+Thats it.
+We will revisit what happens to the reflected light and why you may see rainbows in interference.

 #### Section summary
 Covers, snell's law, huygen's principle, and reflection and refraction.

 **Critical formulas:**

+### Rainbows!

+fun.
+Not the hardest concept.
+The most important part about rainbows is just that "white" light, is actually just a mixture of light with different wavelengths.
+When this mixture of light light is **refracted**, they all have different angles of refraction, since $sin\theta$ is kind of proportional to the wavelength.

 ### Interference of waves
 To be fair this is really quite hard to understand, but I will try my best.